AndreasBriese/breeze/README.md

 	sha512 hash 3243.129 ns/op

-Initialization time of Breeze128/256/512 dependeds on the number of startrounds roundTrips() to shift through the internal byteregister once; never exceeded the initialisation times of complMultiplyWithCarry or salsa20.
+Initialization time of Breeze128/256/512 depends on the number of startrounds roundTrips() to shift through the internal byteregister once.
 XORing competes well with salsa20/8.
 Hash is slow because of much overhead - will be looked at in future.

 ---